uchicago-capp-camp-2025/capp-camp-setup/documents/vscode/config.rst

 (If you have set other settings, you may see additional information in the file.)

-Make sure to save the file using ``Ctrl-s``, if you are using a Windows or Linux Machine or ``Command-s``, if you are using a MacOS machine.
+Make sure to save the file using ``Ctrl-s``, if you are using WSL or ``Command-s``, if you are using a MacOS machine.
 If your changes worked properly, you will see a vertical red-line at 80 characters.
+(You may need to make your window wider to see the line.)
 If your VSCode window is wide enough, you will see a second vertical line at 120 characters.

 Turning off Git Integration
 ---------------------------

-Git is a version control system that you will use in your CS classes and that we will cover in tomorrow's sessions.

 By default, VSCode has tools for working with Git installed.
-While this integration can be helpful for programmers who have a good understanding of Git, it can cause problems for new programmers.
+While this integration can be helpful for experienced programmers who have a good working knowledge of Git, it can cause problems for new programmers.
 To avoid these problems, we want you to turn off Git integration.

-To do so, open the VSCode settings panel by using the menu as you did in the previous section or using the keyboard shortcut ``Ctrl-,`` (``Command-,`` for MacOS users).
+To do so, open the VSCode settings panel by using the menu or using the keyboard shortcut ``Ctrl-,`` (``Command-,`` for MacOS users).

 In the settings search bar, type ``git: enabled`` as shown below: